maresverbrugge/webserv/README.md

 ```c
 ./webserv config/default.conf
 ```
-You can then make request through the browser.
+You can then make requests through the browser.
 For example:
 ```c
 http://localhost:8081/
 ```